MartinAlejandroBaer/AAS-PythonOPCUA-for-OPCUA-Nodeset2/README.md

 def methodScript(parent, x):
     return 5*x

-# For multiple inputs and outputs defined as single properties
+# For multiple inputs and outputs defined as single Submodel Element Properties within the Submodel Element Operation
 # Where x and y are the inputs
 # Where (y+x) and (x+y) are the outputs